Desk with Laptop, Calculator, Files and small model of house with epc colours

 The rating provided with the recommendation applied includes:

-This second recommendation of course only applies to doors and not doors that have been recorded as windows.
-Separate recommendations apply for windows..
+The second recommendation (above) only applies to doors, and not doors that have been recorded as windows.

-As all new standard replacement doors fitted today will have a u-value of 1.4, if you have an older property and have a new replacement door fitted today, it should be possible to obtain documentary evidence of the u-value of that door from the installation company, declare the door as 'insulated' in a fresh EPC assessment and manually override the u-value.
+All new standard replacement doors fitted today have a u-value of 1.4, so if you have an older property and have a new replacement door fitted today, you need to obtain sufficient documentary evidence from the supplier of the u-value of that door to declare it as 'insulated' and manually override the u-value.

 Here are some indicative ratings from our Case Study 2 property.
 This is a 1950s mid-terrace house.

-The baseline is with three standard doors, with no significant glazing component.
+The baseline is with three standard draught proofed doors, with no significant glazing component.

 We then try those doors without draught proofing.